Bladder Health & Incontinence Therapy

 Based on our evaluation results, we will individualize treatments to strengthen your pelvic floor muscles and improve their function.
 We can help you:

-- Gain control over your symptoms
+- Regain confidence and control over your symptoms

 - Reduce the need for pads and special undergarments, incontinence medications, and possibly surgery